uttiyamaji/probabilistic-modeling-and-simulations/README.md

-# Estimating the mortality rate of COVID 19 in India using Empirical bayes
+# Estimating the mortality rate of COVID 19 in India using Empirical Bayes

 ## Beta - binomial models for rate for each state